-- .
+.
 The full WLL of a chain/strap is achieved only when the chain/strap is in a straight pull (or straight line).
-Attaching chains/straps to a load with less than a 45° angle greatly reduces their WLL. - .
-Cross binding a load on the front and rear offers restraint from movement in all directions. - .
-The ratchet-style load binder is the Hess approved securement device when chain configurations are used to secure cargo. - .
+Attaching chains/straps to a load with less than a 45° angle greatly reduces their WLL. .
+Cross binding a load on the front and rear offers restraint from movement in all directions. .
+The ratchet-style load binder is the Hess approved securement device when chain configurations are used to secure cargo.

+.
 The use of lever-style load binders to secure cargo is prohibited.
 The stored energy of these devices introduces the potential for serious injury to the driver when breaking or releasing the handle of the lever binder.
-These hazards are compounded when cheater pipes are applied to aid drivers in providing leverage on the binder. - .
-Figure 2 depicts the two types of binder devices:
+These hazards are compounded when cheater pipes are applied to aid drivers in providing leverage on the binder. .
+Figure 5 depicts the two (2) types of binder devices:

-Figure 2 - Ratchet Binders (Approved Standard) Lever Binder (Prohibited)

-5.3 Nylon Straps

-.
-Straps must be nylon and a minimum of 4" wide to secure items on trailer decks. .
+Figure 5 - Ratchet Binders (Approved Standard) Lever Binder (Prohibited) 5.3 Nylon Straps .
+Straps must be nylon and a minimum of 4" wide to secure items on trailer decks.
 The driver may use 2" straps to secure items inside of baskets, containers, motor vehicle beds and moving parts of equipment.
-(This may be in addition to any securement the shipper has provided.)

-- .
-Nylon straps used to secure the load must be placed in the immediate proximity of each support point. - .
-Whenever possible, straps should be run between the rub rail and the trailer for add protection. as depicted in Figure 3 below:
+(This may be in addition to any securement the shipper has provided.) .
+Nylon straps used to secure the load must be placed in the immediate proximity of each support point. .
+Whenever possible, straps should be run between the rub rail and the trailer for add protection. .
+For loads with tubular goods greater than 5" in diameter there must be at least 2 straps per loaded layer for all goods: